electron-userland/electron-builder/README.md

 See [options](https://github.com/electron-userland/electron-builder/wiki/Options), but consider to follow simple guide outlined below at first.

+For a production app you need to sign your application.
+It costs only $59 (and 2 weeks), see [Where to buy code signing certificate](https://github.com/electron-userland/electron-builder/wiki/Code-Signing#where-to-buy-code-signing-certificate).

 ## In short
 1. Specify standard fields in the application `package.json` — [name](https://github.com/electron-userland/electron-builder/wiki/Options#AppMetadata-name), `description`, `version` and [author](https://docs.npmjs.com/files/package.json#people-fields-author-contributors) (for Linux [homepage](https://github.com/electron-userland/electron-builder/wiki/Options#AppMetadata-homepage) and [license](https://github.com/electron-userland/electron-builder/wiki/Options#AppMetadata-license) are also required).